Paqmind/releases/README.md

 ## Build folders and VCS

-At least 3 well-defined approaches to this may be established.
-All have their own benefits and drawbacks and require entirely mutuall exclusive decisions in a lot of cases.
+At least three different, mutually exclusive approaches may be defined here.
-So it's better to completely understand consequences of the choice for your team.
+Consequences of the suitable / unsuitable approach for your team are of critical importance as one approach can't be easily switched to another.

 ### Approaches